cstohlmann/oea-graph-api/datasets/readme.md

 In order to use these sample datasets, go through the following instructions:
 1. Download all three of the JSON files.
 2. Within the "stage1np" folder in your Azure Synapse environment, you'll have to create a folder, titled "GraphAPI".
 3. Then, in  the "GraphAPI" folder, upload these three files.
-Now you're ready to use the sample notebook!
+Now you're ready to use the sample notebook.

 ### For more info on these queries
 | Resource | Description |